Bone Spur Facts, Effects, and Possible Treatments

 Spurs often form at or near a joint, which is the site where one bone meets another.
 Some researchers believe that our bodies make bone spurs in order to increase the stability or strength of a damaged joint.
 Others think that the spurs are abnormal structures with no function.
 Bone spurs are most common on the shoulder, heel and spine, but they also occur on the hips, knees, hands, and elsewhere in the body.

-People may never realize that they have a bone spur until it appears in an X-ray for another problem.
-In other cases, a spur may cause pain or numbness and may also interfere with the movement of a joint.
-Anyone with these symptoms should visit a doctor for a diagnosis and treatment.
+People may not realize that they have a bone spur until it appears in an X-ray for another problem.
+In some cases, a spur may cause pain or numbness and may interfere with the movement of a joint.
+Anyone with these symptoms should visit a doctor for advice.
+The information in this article is given for general interest.

 Muscles, Tendons, and Ligaments